ronen567/just-the-docs/docs/logistic-regression.md

 ## Logistic Regression Cost Function

 In the itroductive posts on Linear Predictor, 2 methods were presented for finding the predictor's coefficents:
-1. The analytical solution
+1. The analytical solution, which can be implemented when the set of equation is linear.
-2. Gradient descent, based on minimizing the Cost function.
+2. Gradient descent, which is an optimization iterative method, based on minimizing a Cost function.

-Since the predictor's equation is not linear, as it is for the Linear predictor, (reminder: \\(Y=XW+\epsilon\\)), but instead, the predictor's equation is non-linear, where X and W are exponential coefficents, there is no simple analitical solution.
+Since the predictor's equation (Eq.
+3) is not linear, it is impossible to implement the analytical solution.
+Instead, we need to implement an optimization method.
-Gradient Descent over a Cost function does work, as we will show soon.
+Optimization methods need a Cost Function which measure prediction results during the Training phase, and an optimization algorithm, which will determine the set of coefficents, aka weights, which minimize the cost.
+We will now define a cost function accordingly, and after that, find the coefficents which minimize the cost using the Gradient Descent algorithm.

-The most intuitive, straight-forward  formula to be assigned as a cost function is the Mean Squared Error, like done for Linear Regression.
+Speaking of a Cost Function, the most intuitive, straight-forward formula to be assigned as a cost function is the Mean Squared Error, like done for Linear Regression.
 The square error expression for Logistic Regression is presented in Eq.
 5. Problem is - it is not a convex function.
 That makes it non suitable for a cost function, as our next step is to find the Cost function's global minimum.

 ### Eq.
 5: square error expression for Logistic Regression